ShreyPurohit/code-converter-vscode/README.md

 - 👁️ Real-time preview on hover without modifying your code
 - 📖 Improve code readability for better team collaboration
 - ⚡ Copy converted code with a single click
+- 🎛️ Enable/Disable converter with one click
+- 🔬 Granular level conversion support for nested conditions

 ## Table of Contents